Relief from Attendance Policy (Student Handbook 5.1.1) Logo

 Assignments, Assessments, Early Departure, and Late Arrival:

-This waiver applies only to attendance only.
+Request for the relief to section 5.1.1 applies to attendance only.
 Students remain responsible for all assignments, assessments, in-class tasks, and other academic requirements.
-This waiver does not permit arriving late to class or leaving class early.

 Students with an Attendance Accommodation from ARC